-Risk: Incorrectly defined membership of the Lesmurdie School Community Library Management Committee weakens the governance framework and of framework and of this committee Consequence Likelihood Rating Moderate Unlikely Low Action/Strategy Regular review of the Terms of Reference and the efficacy of the Committee.
+18. Risk: Incorrectly defined membership of the Lesmurdie School Community Library Management Committee weakens the governance framework and of this committee

+Consequence Likelihood Rating

+Moderate Unlikely Low

+A .: /C: /

+Regular review of the Terms of Reference and the efficacy of the Committee.